learn-co-curriculum/dsc-decision-trees-lab/README.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.20, random_state= 10)
 ```

-## Step 4: Train the Classifier and Make PRedictions
+## Step 4: Train the Classifier and Make Predictions
 - Create an instance of decision tree classifier with random_state=10 for reproducibility
 - Fit the traiing data to the model
 - USe the trained model to make predictions with test data